Hoopsier/Sprint-2-planning-Web-Dev/Self-Assessments.md

 - Actively participated in team discussions and completed tasks on time.
 - Self Rating (9/10): I gave my best effort during this sprint and improved my skills, but I can still improve component reusability and accessibility.

+### Dornaraj (Developer + product owner now):
+- My job was to develop the frontend components, including the Navbar, Footer, Login page, Signup page, and Restaurant Registration page.
+- I also did a small amount of Figma design
+- I was active in the frontend development of the project.
+- I actively participated in group meetings
+- I rate myself (10/10)